Unraveling the Key of Machine Learning-based Android Malware Detection: Discussion

-Second, inconsistencies might exist between our evaluation outcomes and the reported ones due to different settings, such as datasets, metrics, and toolchains.
-To mitigate experimental biases and provide a fair comparison across diverse approaches, we design a general-purpose framework.
+Second, inconsistencies might exist between our evaluation and the reported ones due to different settings, such as datasets, metrics, and toolchains.
+To mitigate experimental biases and provide a fair comparison, we design a general-purpose framework.
 Specifically, we adopt standardized techniques across all tasks, including feature extraction and ML modeling.
-We also incorporate many evaluation scenarios, such as training data sizes, malware evolution, adversarial attacks, and efficiency, to ensure a comprehensive measurement using our crafted dataset.
+We also incorporate many evaluation scenarios, such as training data sizes, malware evolution, and efficiency, to ensure a comprehensive measurement using our crafted dataset.
 It is our hope that the framework can facilitate future work in ML-based Android malware detection.